bin0mial/who-wants-to-be-a-millionaire/README.md

 #### Is it possible to rely on the application as a final exam program?

 **No**,
-Because this application totally runs on your browser only, there is no server to protect the question and answers.
+Because this application runs on your browser only, there is no server to protect the questions and answers.

-#### Can I share the application with custom question using direct link?
+#### Can I share the application with a custom question using a direct link?
-Currently no, but it is planned to be implemented soon.
+Yes, Simply, add your custom question and click on the `Save and Share Questions` button.

 #### What is the best case to use this application?
 The best case is when you want to project your screen and ask people individually, or to see the person you want to solve the custom questions you added without letting him see the answers.